COPPER CARE FOR YOUR JEWELRY

 Oxidization and skin discoloration is a recurring and known issue with wearing copper jewelry, which is reflective of the reactive properties of copper and not of poor quality jewelry.
 Below is a detailed explanation and hopefully helpful piece of information to enable you to thoroughly enjoy your piece.

 Copper is a highly reactive metal and will always want to develop a patina, much like sterling silver, but faster and darker, especially in the presence of acids, heat, sunlight, sweat, swimming pools and chlorine water, chemicals and cosmetics.
-Personally, I love the fluid nature of copper.
-Its color is always changing and morphing and I kind of love the fact that it always wants to change (maybe that's more a reflection of my personality and my aptitude for change!)

 I offer 2 copper finishes on most of my rings, bright and antique (or aged/patina) copper.
 Most ready to ship rings, all necklaces, all bracelets and all keychains are finished with an antique copper patina.
 All my copper pieces come standard without any treatment, wax or lacquers so you can benefit from copper's ancient healing properties.
 I am currently working on adding options to my pieces to offer high quality jewelry lacquer for $5.
 If you are interested in a particular piece, want a protective layer but do not see an option to do so, please contact me and will gladly add the option to the listing.